Out of Control (2013 TV program)

 Out of Control is a Philippine television documentary show broadcast by GMA Network.
-Hosted by Mariz Umali and Rocco Nacino, it premiered on November 23, 2013 on the network's Sabado Star Power sa Hapon line up replacing Bingit.
+Hosted by Mariz Umali and Rocco Nacino, it premiered on November 23, 2013 on the network's Sabado Star Power sa Hapon line up.
 The show concluded on January 18, 2014 with a total of 8 episodes.
-It was replaced by GMA Blockbusters in its timeslot.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Out of Control earned a 10.8% rating.
-While the final episode scored a 7.1% rating.
+The final episode scored a 7.1% rating.